bekiyeromm/alx-interview/0x06-starwars_api/README.md

 ###### mandatory
 Write a script that prints all characters of a Star Wars movie:

-    The first positional argument passed is the Movie ID - example: 3 = “Return of the Jedi” Display one character name per line in the same order as the “characters” list in the /films/ endpoint You must use the [Star wars API](https://intranet.alxswe.com/rltoken/gh_NaSUk9QlXHVoACFU-tg)<br>
+    .
+The first positional argument passed is the Movie ID - example: 3 = “Return of the Jedi” .
+Display one character name per line in the same order as the “characters” list in the /films/ endpoint .
+You must use the [Star wars API](https://intranet.alxswe.com/rltoken/gh_NaSUk9QlXHVoACFU-tg)<br>
-    You must use the <i>request</i> module
+    .
+You must use the request module

     alexa@ubuntu:~/0x06$ ./ 0-starwars_characters.js 3